 Luckily, the IEC 61131-3 (International Electrotechnical Commission) standardized a few PLC programming languages in 1993: instruction list (IL), ladder diagram (LD), function block diagram (FBD), structured text (ST), and sequential function chart (SFC).
 In this article, we’ll review the first three.
-So without further ado, los gehts!

-If you’ve programmed microcontrollers with assembly language, IL will feel familiar.
+If we’ve programmed microcontrollers with assembly language, IL will feel familiar.
 One of the simplest PLC programming languages (at least in theory), IL moves step by step and makes the entry of a series of simple mathematical functions easy.

 However, IL has weak semantics and no code structure.
 If a messy person writes a code, another person may have trouble reading it.
 The lack of visual structure can also make it hard to tell what the program should do or why it doesn’t do what it should.
 And complex computations can be hard to set up.

-Everybody loves ladders!
-Well, it looks that way, as many people use it.
 A visual language, LD resembles a series of control circuits, much like wiring diagrams.
 A non-programmer with an electrical background will find it easy to program, read, and troubleshoot LD.

 This example shows a wiring diagram of a circuit which controls a motor via a switch.
 If we redraw this circuit using two vertical lines to represent the input power rails, we basically have a ladder diagram.
-Easy, right?

 Here you can see a simple ladder diagram program.